timothyachumba/t.photography/README.md

 # t.photography

-First react project built using the awesome `react-create-app`.
+First react project built using the awesome [create-react-app](https://github.com/facebookincubator/create-react-app).

+`npm install && npm start` and you're ready to go.

+This is an ongoing project, you can track my progress [here](https://github.com/iamtimm/photos.timothy/issues).